-Car sharing in Korea grew from almost nothing to a 500 billion South Korean Won market in 2020.
-Most users are in their 20s and 30s, have often just started their careers, and do not own houses or cars.
-Car sharing puts a car at their disposal, when they want it and need it.
-Convenient smartphone applications and the often new-model cars offered by providers are other strengths.
+The car sharing market in South Korea showed incredible growth over the years.
+Most users of the service are in their 20s and 30s, have often just started their careers, and do not own houses or cars.
+Car sharing puts a car at their disposal, whenever they want and need it.
+Convenient smartphone applications and often newer-model cars offered by providers are proving useful for drawing in customers.

 Ride hailing is also widely used and the majority of survey respondents said they used ride-hailing apps.
-Kakao Taxi is by far the most popular application and used by around 80 percent of ride-hailers.
-Ride hailing is attractive because the apps are easy to use and more convenient than trying to hail a taxi on the street.
+Kakao Taxi is by far the most popular application and is used by the majority of ride-hailers.
+Ride hailing is an attractive service because the mobile apps are easy to use and more convenient than trying to manually hail a taxi on the street.

-The number of public bikes rentals in the capital city of Seoul skyrocketed within a couple of years.
-Seoul Bike, also called Ddareungi, is introduced in order to reduce road traffic and greenhouse gas emissions.
-The number of Seoul Bike users increased steadily and the cumulative number of rentals exceeded 30 million as of September 2019.
-As one of the last mile transportation methods, it was mostly used for a short distance within four kilometers.
+The number of public bikes rentals in the capital city of Seoul has skyrocketed over the past years.
+Seoul Bike, also called Ddareungi, was introduced in order to reduce road traffic and greenhouse gas emissions.
+The number of Seoul Bike users has increased steadily with the cumulative number of rentals having already exceeded the 30 million mark in 2019.
+As one of the last mile transportation methods, public bikes were mostly used for a short distance within four kilometers.

 A Personal Mobility Device refers to electric-powered, low to medium-speed (less than 40 km/h), personal means of transportation such as the Segway, electric bikes, scooters, skateboards, and more.
-Segways and other devices have drawn increasing public interest and stimulated market growth for such devices.
+Segways and other devices have drawn increasing public interest which has stimulated market growth for such devices.
 As of 2016, the market size was around 60 thousand devices, but it was estimated that it would grow to around 200 thousand devices by 2022.
-Despite increasing interest, however, as of 2019, only a third of survey respondents said they would be willing to use a PMD.
+Despite increasing interest, however, only a third of survey respondents answered that they would be willing to use a PMD.